tamiespinosa/kickstarter_analysis/README.md

 - What are some limitations of this dataset?

+All of the crowdfunding projects should be set to a common currency.

 - What are some other possible tables and/or graphs that we could create?
 To gain better understanding on how to successfully launch a kickstarter, the dutation of the kickstarter should be compared to its rate of success.

 ## <a name="references"></a> References